NAXA NX-249 Portable MP3/CD AM/FM Stereo Radio Cassette Player/Recorder w/ Subwoofer & Remote Control

 The NX-250 is an easy affordable way to provide hours of music listening entertainment.
 It features a top loading programmable CD player (which is MP3/CD-R/CD-RW compatible), an AM FM stereo radio, and two high performance speakers.
 It is equipped with a USB port and SD/MMC card slot which allows you to use external memory devices which have audio files downloaded on to them.
 The auxiliary input jack allows you to connect and amplify iPods, MP3 players, DVD players (3.5mm to RCA cable required), or any other compatible audio device.
 Anti-shock protection guarantees your CD/MP3 disc won't skip when the player is subject to vibration.
 It has a 20 track programmable CD and MP3 file memory and has all major playback functions.

-NXP SD Boombox review4
+NXP SD Boombox review

 I'm always looking for SD chip player peripherals.
 This one has a nice feature set, and sounds pretty good as well in SD chip mode.
 FM radio mode doesn't sound as good.
 Cheap analog AM / FM tuner and volume, but that fits the price.
 The blue LCD display is a little hard to read.